- A level requirements: AAA

 - Length: 3 years

-Our Law with Philosophy programme allows students to combine law with a complimentary programme and still pass through the academic stage of the route to practice.
+Our Law with Philosophy programme allows students to combine law with a complementary programme and still pass through the academic stage of the route to practice.
 Studying these subjects together means tackling some of the most interesting and important social issues of our times.

 This degree draws upon the existing strength of both the Liverpool Law School and the Department of Philosophy in a programme which takes you through the academic stage of the route to practice.